I’m hiding in the corner of a Starbucks in Dupont Circle this morning when someone walks up to me.

 Whether you’re trying to build a company or a community, the best thing you could do is visit other places and talk to as many people as you can.
 Figure out what’s working, what’s not working and think about how to apply that to your own city.
 Don’t forget to give back a little bit too.

 Pro tip: just go hang out at coworking spaces in other cities.
 You have no excuse anymore.
-Better yet, join us on the 2017 tech tour through the US & Canada.
+Better yet, join us on the North American Tech Tour through the US & Canada.